We've heard about how freelancers can successfully attract and retain agencies as clients. But what about the agencies?

 Before you start working with any freelancer, meet up for a friendly chat and establish the rules as soon as possible.
 The freelancer will essentially be joining your team and should adapt to your way of working, so make it clear what they can and can't do.
 For example, if you want to keep it quiet that you're employing freelancers, make sure your freelancers are discreet.

 Get something in writing

-If you're feeling a bit wary of a new freelance relationship, simply draw up some contracts and make things official.
-I've personally never had to do this, as I've always been very lucky to find and work with such fantastic freelancers.
-But if you're not sure, get something in writing.
-Bear in mind, NDAs and contracts can be off-putting to many freelancers looking for work.
-A way to get around this is to keep a record of email correspondance, so you can always refer back to things in future.
+If you're feeling a bit wary of a new freelance relationship, draw up some contracts and make things official.
+Bear in mind, NDAs and contract agreements can be off-putting to many freelancers looking for work.
+A way to get around this is to keep a record of email correspondence, so you can always refer back to things in future.

 Keep an eye on things

-Don't forget to manage your freelancers by ensuring that they're communicating with you at all times, keeping you updated on the project and what's going on.
-Remember, you're the manager in this working relationship and it's up to you to ensure the project is a success.
-Keep an eye on what's happening and stay in control of your workload.
+Stay in contact to keep updated on the project and what's going on.
+Remember, you're the manager in this working relationship, and it's up to you to ensure the project is a success.

 Hourly or day rates?

 Before you start working with any freelancer, ask them for their day or hourly rate.
 Negotiate if you have to and establish what exactly you'll be getting for your money.
 For example, will meetings and travel expenses be included, or are these extra?
 Make sure you understand how your freelancers charge for their time, so you don't fall foul of any hidden costs.